 Obviously it’s stressful when a lot of work hits us all at once.
 And the reality is that when that happens, sometimes you just need to power through and get stuff done.

-The real key is finding the root causes of these problems and addressing them, so those bombardments happen less and less often, Croft said.
+The real key is finding the root causes of why these work bombardments are happening and fixing them, so they happen less and less often, Croft said.

 9. Having a chatty colleague